SOCCER ON-FIELD ORAL COMMUNICATION

 Back – There is a teammate open for a back pass.

-Back and left – Player who is open and available for a backpass is telling his teammate where his is located.
+Back and left – Player who is open and available for a backpass is telling his teammate where he is located.

-Back and right – Player who is open and available for a backpass is telling his where his is located.
+Back and right – Player who is open and available for a backpass is telling his teammate where he is located.